martyearthy/teslareplay/README.md

   - Drop your entire `TeslaCam/` folder (or choose it in the UI) instead of picking single files.
   - Automatically groups per-camera clips into a single “clip group” by timestamp.
   - Tags clip groups by folder (e.g. `RecentClips`, `SentryClips`, `SavedClips`) and Sentry event folder when present.
+- **Sentry Collections (Event Folder Playback)**:
+  - Sentry events are stored as folders containing multiple 1‑minute segments before/after an event timestamp.
+  - Tesla Replay can treat each Sentry event folder as a single **collection item** with “virtual playlist” playback.
+  - A red event marker shows where the `event.json.timestamp` falls within the collection timeline.
 - **Clip Browser + Previews**:
   - Sidebar clip list with **lazy** thumbnail generation and a **mini route preview** (from SEI GPS) when available.
   - Designed to scale to large folders without eagerly loading every MP4 into memory at once.